thomas-0816/pdo-duckdb-php/README.md

 > Is DuckDB fully open-source?

 Yes.
-DuckDB and all components are fully open-source under the MIT license.\
+DuckDB and all components are fully open-source under the MIT license.
-There is no “enterprise version” of DuckDB.

 ## Development